oleksandrsydorenko/nodejs-graphql-mongodb-typescript-starter-kit/README.md

 ### In production mode

-4. Deploy server to your host.
+2. Deploy application.

-5. Build server:
+3. Build application

 using npm: